 Not only am I a CERTIFIED FINANCIAL PLANNER™ for a firm that focuses on investing in public companies, but I also come from a long line of small-business owners.
 My father is the second-generation owner of a small family-owned business in Evansville, Indiana (my brother will eventually become the third-generation owner).
 My father-in-law recently sold his second-generation electrical distribution and manufacturing company to a private equity firm.
 And I am a second-generation partner and owner of Parsec.

-Unlike public companies, news agencies and television programs give little (if any) time to small-business transfer strategies.
+Unlike public companies, news agencies and television programs give little (if any) time to small business succession planning.
 This is surprising given that according to the U.S. Small Business Administration, small businesses make up a significant share of the U.S. economy:

 - 99.7% of U.S. Employer firms